-Directorates are responsible for the implementation of this safety guidance document, and communication of its content as appropriate.

-This safety guidance document is available on the Safety Services intranet page and, where employees do not have access to the council's intranet, via their line manager/headteacher.

-The Council relies on the co-operation of all employees and trade unions for the successful implementation of this safety guidance document.

-A review of this safety guidance document will be undertaken two years after its implementation, and where significant changes in legislation or working practices deem this appropriate.
+- 3.1 Directorates are responsible for the implementation of this safety guidance document and communication of its content as appropriate. - 3.2 This safety guidance document is available on the Safety Services intranet page and, where employees do not have access to the Council's intranet, via their Line Manager/Headteacher. - 3.3 The Council relies on the cooperation of all employees and trade unions for the successful implementation of this safety guidance document. - 3.4 A review of this safety guidance document will be undertaken after three years after its implementation or where significant changes in legislation or working practices deem this appropriate.